MauRuRo/MSP4-CrossFitCommunityApp/README.md

 5. Create a corresponding app name that we use to deploy our application.
 The apps **name** must be **unique.**.
 6. Pick a server location that is closest to you.
 7. Once the app is created click on the resources button and choose the Heroku Postgres to attach a postgres database to your project.
 8. To be able to run on Heroku A few more libraries are needed.
+Though they should be installed already since they are in the requirements.txt.
     [Guniorn](https://gunicorn.org/) a (WSGI HTTP Server), [dj-databas-url](https://pypi.org/project/dj-database-url/) to connect with PostgreSQL and [Psycopg](https://www.psycopg.org/)(PostgreSQL adapter)

         ```bash
         $ pip install Gunicorn, dj-database, Psycopg
         ```

 9. To migrate to the postgres db.
 First `import dj-databas-url` at the top of the setting.py.
+This is already done.
 10. Then comment out the default database configuration and add:

     ```python